We are onto episode 3 of season 2 and this time I have Leo Miles with me.

 Kathryn: Fantastic.
 We took the step yesterday to take the kids out.
 Our nearest kind of like zoo area near to us is Flamingo Land and we have annual passes.

 Kathryn: I’m also going to do a quick cutaway and say I love your lemon dress.
 So we took them – we usually go quite regularly and we went and it was just nice, you know, because it was a kind of thing of they’ve obviously been very careful.
 They know that we’ve all been in lockdown, that we’re having to, you know, my now six-year old has been – every time he has a cough he just hugs me and goes, ‘Don’t worry Mummy, it’s not corona virus.’
 And you just think, ‘Oh bless them.’
-You know, sort of what they’re taking in and what they know noticing and it was just nice to take them somewhere and we stayed away from all the rides because we kind of looked at the ride area and could see that distancing wasn’t necessarily being done and we went round all the kiddies area which again, you know, obviously the kids weren’t necessarily distancing but the adults were, you know, they weren’t all close to each other and all the zoo area and it was just so nice to sort of like get them back out and sort of like, ‘It’s okay, we can go out, it’s safe, it’s fine, we’ve been here,’ and that was really, really lovely this weekend and obviously as well, just nice to have a really nice warm day because I just feel like it’s been a little bit [inaudible 0:02:13].
+You know, sort of what they’re taking in and what they know noticing and it was just nice to take them somewhere and we stayed away from all the rides because we kind of looked at the ride area and could see that distancing wasn’t necessarily being done and we went round all the kiddies area which again, you know, obviously the kids weren’t necessarily distancing but the adults were, you know, they weren’t all close to each other and all the zoo area and it was just so nice to sort of like get them back out and sort of like, ‘It’s okay, we can go out, it’s safe, it’s fine, we’ve been here,’ and that was really, really lovely this weekend and obviously as well, just nice to have a really nice warm day.

 Leo: Yeah, makes you feel a little bit – you’ve got a little bit of normality back and it’s been nice for us just being able to see a few of our friends, like school friends and things like that and we’re really lucky where we live because we live in Surrey so we’re surrounded by loads of countryside and a million National Trust places and my – we saw my best friend and her little girl’s very good friends with my little boy and they played in a treehouse and, you know, it’s the same, the kids – they know what they need to do –